mrsi-cerl/mrsi-gatsby/docs/content-management-docs/intro-to-content-managment.md

 # Intro to MRSI Portal Content Management

+We have migrated the website from Umbraco to Gatsby.

 The content of your pages consist of:

 - Markdown files and Images (Stored in the [Content Folder]() on GitHub)